 As time goes on, the popularity of smart cities is on the rise.
 As cities look to become more optimised and connected, local councils and governments are investing in technologies that benefit tourists and visitors alike.
 From smart transport to bins that let the council know they need emptying, technology is leading cities into a new digital age.

-If you’ve read this far (we thank you!) you’ll know how smart a smart bus stop is.
+If youโve read this far, youโll know just how smart a smart bus stop can be!
 Now we turn our attention to how these digital bus stops are acting as a catalyst for smart cities.
-You’ll know by now that the screen can display:
+Youโll know by now that the screen can display:

 - Live arrival times